frequency-chain/frequency/designdocs/passkey_p256.md

 ## 1. Introduction

-This document outlines the design considerations and specifications for integrating P256 Passkey support into our system.
-Passkey support aims to provide users with a secure and convenient way to manage their tokens while ensuring the integrity and privacy of their cryptographic keys.
+This document outlines the design considerations and specifications for integrating P256 Passkey support for performing transactions on Frequency chain.
+Passkey support aims to provide a novel non custodial solution for managing user accounts and signing transactions on-chain.
+The design will cover the following aspects:

 ## 2. Terminology

-- **Passkey**: A cryptographic key generated and managed by the user to sign transactions and access their account.
+- **Passkey**: P256 key pair used for transaction signing and account management.
+This is the primary key used for transaction signing.
 - **Seed Phrase**: A mnemonic phrase used to generate cryptographic keys, particularly for SR25519 accounts.
+This is used for signing passkey proving account ownership.
 - **Authorized Account**: The user account associated with the Passkey.
 - **Parent Account**: The account holding the primary private key for transaction signing.
 - **Frequency Access**: The platform facilitating the management and interaction with user accounts.